Enroll a Child

 How do you match a Big with a Little?

-We conduct in-depth interviews with the Bigs, Littles, and parents/guardians enrolling in our program so we can get to know all parties and can make the best match!
+We conduct in-depth interviews with the Bigs, Littles, and parents/guardians enrolling in our program so we can get to know all parties and can make the best match.
 We make matches based on common interests, personalities, preferences, and geography.

 When would my child meet their Big?

 In the Community-Based Program, it’s up to your family’s and the Big’s schedule, but most matches meet on the weekends.
-Bigs and Littles in the Site-Based and School to Work Program generally meet after school virtually.
+Bigs and Littles in the School-Based and School to Work Program generally meet after school virtually.

 What is the minimum time commitment to be a Little?